Duty on Hair Powder Act 1795: Effects

 The Hair Powder Certificates, etc. Act 1795 (35 Geo.
-III, c.
+3. c.
 112) was passed later in the same session of Parliament to allow people more time to apply for certificates.

-The use of hair powder had been declining and the tax hastened its near death.
+The wearing of powdered wigs tied in a queue had already been declining, and the tax speeded this decline, resulting in the change of dress in the 1790s.
 In its first year, the tax raised £200,000.
 In 1812, 46,684 people still paid the tax.
 In 1855, only 997 did and almost all of these were servants.
-By the time it was repealed in 1869, it yielded an annual revenue of £1,000.
+By the time it was repealed in 1861, it yielded an annual revenue of £1,000.

 According to author Jenny Uglow, those who chose to pay the guinea hair powder tax were nicknamed "guinea-pigs" by reformist Whigs who chose instead to cut their hair short (the "French" cut) and go without a wig as an expression of solidarity with the French.
-Those deriding hair-powder taxpayers as "guinea-pigs" were, in turn, satirized by The Times as members of the "Crop Club" wearing the "Bedford Level", a reference to prominent Whig reformer John Russell, 4th Duke of Bedford.
+Those deriding hair-powder taxpayers as "guinea-pigs" were, in turn, satirised by The Times as members of the "Crop Club" wearing the "Bedford Level", a reference to Francis Russell, 5th Duke of Bedford.